Adi1729/Statistics/README.md

 <img src="https://github.com/Adi1729/Statistics/blob/master/F test.jpg" width = 80%,  height = 80%>

+   1. F-test for testing equality of variance is used to test the hypothesis of the equality of two population variances.
+The height example above requires the use of this test.

+   2. F-test for testing equality of several means.
+The test for equality of several means is carried out by the technique called ANOVA.\
+   For example, suppose that an experimenter wishes to test the efficacy of a drug at three levels: 100 mg, 250 mg and 500 mg.
+A test is conducted among fifteen human subjects taken at random, with five subjects being administered each level of the drug.\
+To test if there are significant differences among the three levels of the drug in terms of efficacy, the ANOVA technique has to be applied.
+The test used for this purpose is the F-test.

+   3. F-test for testing significance of regression is used to test the significance of the regression model.
+The appropriateness of the multiple regression model as a whole can be tested by this test.
+A significant F value indicates a linear relationship between Y and at least one of the Xs.

 ## Z-test and T-test

 Both the tests is use to find how mean of a two sample is different from each other.